rust-lang/book/second-edition/src/ch01-00-introduction.md

 ## How to use this book

-This book generally assumes that you're reading it back-to-front, that is, later chapters build on top of concepts in earlier chapters, and earlier chapters may not dig into details on a topic, revisiting the topic in a later chapter.
+This book generally assumes that you're reading it front-to-back, that is, later chapters build on top of concepts in earlier chapters, and earlier chapters may not dig into details on a topic, revisiting the topic in a later chapter.